chef/supermarket/README.md

 ## SPDX license linking for cookbooks

-If a cookbook that has *licenseId*, which is also mentioned in *SPDX license* listed at <https://github.com/spdx/license-list-data/blob/master/json/licenses.json>, you need to update with respective licence URL.
+If a cookbook that has *licenseId*, which is also mentioned in *SPDX license* listed at <https://github.com/spdx/license-list-data/blob/master/json/licenses.json>, you need to update with respective license URL.

 When a new cookbook is uploaded, license url information is fetched from the above link and is updated.